Support from your first day through graduation

 Eligibility

-The IU Indianapolis Groups Scholars Program focuses on creating opportunities and delivering support for first-generation and underrepresented students.
+The IU Indianapolis Groups Scholars Program focuses on creating opportunities and delivering support for first-generation and income eligible students.
+All applications will be reviewed based on the following criteria as determined by the federal grant.

 You must meet at least one of the following requirements:

-- First-generation student (your parents never graduated with bachelor’s degree)
+- First-generation student (your parents never graduated with a bachelor’s degree)

 - Low-income (see current guidelines)